 The ocean, in this light, is like an alien world within our own.
 Many of its creatures are still unknown to us — both in kind and number.
 Their behaviors and adaptations remain inexplicable.
 Even the very contours of this world are still unmapped: We probably know more about the surface of Mars than we know about the ocean floor.

 Understanding the sea is to understand our planet better, at a fundamental level.
-“There’s so much about how the planet works that is basically preserved in this sort of underwater museum,” Vicki Ferrini, senior research scientist at Columbia University, told Vox’s Mandy Nguyen last year.
+“There’s so much about how the planet works that is basically preserved in this sort of underwater museum,” Vicki Ferrini, senior research scientist at Columbia University, told Vox’s Mandy Nguyen in 2021.